tsdh/sotesola2012/README.md

 /path/to/sotesola2012
 $ cd scripts/
 $ ./build-jamopp-graphs.sh ~/path/to/101repo/contributions
+Running make in antlrAcceptor...done!
 Building JaMoPP model for antlrAcceptor... failed!
+Running make in antlrLexer...done!
 Building JaMoPP model for antlrLexer... failed!
-Building JaMoPP model for antlrObjects... failed!
-Building JaMoPP model for antlrParser... failed!
-Building JaMoPP model for antlrTrees... failed!
-Building JaMoPP model for aspectJ... done!
-Building JaMoPP model for atl... done!
-Building JaMoPP model for dom... done!
 ...
+Running ant in jgralab...done!
+Building JaMoPP model for jgralab... done!
+Building JaMoPP model for jsf... done!
+Building JaMoPP model for sax... done!
+...
 ```

-Calculate the metrics and do the architecture recovery!
-In `output/`, you'll
+Then, calculate the metrics and do the architecture recovery!
-get one...

-- ... txt file per 101 implementation which lists the Kemerer and Chidamber
-  metric values for any class of that implementation.
-Actually, the *Depth Of
-  Inheritance Tree* and the *Number Of Children* metrics are calculated for
-  interfaces, too.

-- ... pdf file per 101 implementation which is a poor-man's UML class diagram.
-  Generalizations and realizations are shown in the usual UML style, i.e.,
-  arrows with empty heads and dashed arrows with empty heads.
-Usage
-  relationships are shown as arrows with open heads.

 ```
 $ pwd